This guide provides an overview of safety tips for COVID-19 and outlines 10 easy to follow steps to help you feel prepared and reassured for surgery.

 Here are some examples of questions you may want to discuss2-3:

 Before your surgery, your doctor or nurse will speak with you to check your medical history.
+Due to new safety measures, some of your pre-op information may be collected over the phone or video conference.
 This information will help your surgical team to tailor their care to make sure you have a safe operation and good recovery.